 .

 To combine selectors in a hierarchy, add a space between the tags, classes, and IDs.
-For example, let’s say you have more than one email form on a page: one to sign up, another to subscribe to a newsletter, and both email fields are defined the same way.
+For example, let’s say you have more than one email form on a page: one to sign up, another to subscribe to a newsletter, and both email fields are labeled the same way.
 You can use the form

 ID to specify which form to target; Change on: form#new_user #user_email